-Ellis: Additional work is needed to address chronic absenteeism among English Learners (EL), Socioeconomically Disadvantaged students, Students with Disabilities, and Asian and Hispanic students as it is in the lowest performing category.
+Ellis: Additional work is needed to address chronic absenteeism among All students, English Learners (EL), Socioeconomically Disadvantaged students, Students with Disabilities, and Asian and Hispanic students as it is in the lowest performing category.
 In addition, students with disabilities showed ELA and Math as the greatest areas for growth.

-Fairwood: Chronic absenteeism is a concern for Socioeconomically Disadvantaged students, Students with disabilities, and Hispanic students as they are in the lowest performing category.
+Fairwood: Chronic absenteeism is a concern among All students, and for Socioeconomically Disadvantaged students, Students with disabilities, and Hispanic students as they are in the lowest performing category.